Model Risk in Credit Portfolio Models: Conclusion

 We have proposed the following, wonderfully counter-intuitive procedure for dealing with model risk in the parameters of a credit portfolio model: \begin{itemize} \item If you want to address model risk in the LGDs, tweak the PDs (or, more generally, treat default as migration). \item If you want to address model risk in the PDs, tweak the correlations. \item If you want to address model risk in the correlations, change the distributional assumption of the systematic risk factors. \end{itemize} That leaves us with the question of model risk in the distributional assumptions of the risk factors.
 At this point, tweaking the model will not help.
 Instead, a benchmark model might step in, e.g., one based on networks or other contagion mechanisms.
 Or this might be a place for Artificial Intelligence methods.

 We have illustrated the methodology using a toy model.
 However, it can easily be extended to credit portfolio models of CreditMetrics type (the de facto industry standard): \begin{itemize} \item Regarding LGD: Migration modelling is most likely implemented anyway, so treating default as migration is just a matter of configuration. \item Regarding PD: Tweaking the intra-sector correlations is straightforward, and the inter-sector correlations just have to be rescaled.
-Note that uncertainty in migration probabilities will be simultaneously addressed. \item Regarding correlations: The multivariate normal distribution of the systematic risk factors has to be replaced by a multivariate $t$-distribution.
+Note that uncertainty in migration probabilities will be simultaneously addressed. \item Regarding correlations: The multivariate normal distribution of the systematic risk factors has to be replaced by a multivariate $t$-distribu\-tion.
 This might require additional implementation effort but will pay off (eg, will help in fulfilling regulatory requirements as in cf. \cite{EGIM} par.
-153). \end{itemize} Of course, in this general setting no analytical formulas for Value-a-Risk but the loss distribution has to be approximated by Monte Carlo simulation.
+153).
+For example, it might be convenient to obtain high correlation between $t$-distributed variables by simultaneous simulation (i.e., summation of the same squared standard normals) of the underlying $\chi^2$-distributions. \end{itemize} Of course, in this general setting there are no analytical formulas for Value-at-Risk but the loss distribution has to be approximated by Monte Carlo simulation.
 Note also that in practice there might be some diversification of model risk (eg, if credit migrations can lead to gains, if there are short positions in the portfolio, or if there are negative inter-sector correlations).

 The methods proposed can serve as a starting point for model risk quantification, discussion of effects, and model risk management.
 Application in practice can lead to interesting effects and conclusions, depending on the specific portfolio and model.
 For example, idiosyncratic effects might dominate the credit risk computations so that uncertainty in the correlations is a minor issue.
 Moreover, the type of distributions will play a role: skewed distributions (e.g., around small PDs) will have greater effect than symmetric ones (e.g., around correlations).
 We hope that readers of this short note will explore in this direction, and thus advance management of model risk for credit portfolio models in the financial industry.